More than 75 years in the turkey industry

 1950: Dairy and other poultry products are phased out to focus solely on turkey.

-1953: Earl converts Farmer's Produce to a USDA-inspected turkey plant and names the brand Jennie-O®—after his daughter, Jennifer.
+1953: Earl converts Farmer's Produce Company to a USDA-inspected turkey plant and names the brand JENNIE-O®—after his daughter, Jennifer.

-1954: Jennie-O purchases a second plant and seeks international distribution.
+1954: Farmer's Produce Company purchases a second plant and seeks international distribution.
+A third plant is purchased in 1966.

 1973: The Willmar Avenue plant and corporate office are built to accommodate expanding processing capabilities.

-1984: Jennie-O Foods is among the first to develop the turkey hot dog, using a top-secret seasoning recipe and a custom-built, continuous oven stretching 100-feet long.
+1984: Jennie-O Foods, Inc. is among the first to develop the turkey hot dog, using a top-secret seasoning recipe and a custom-built, continuous oven stretching 100-feet long.

-1986: Jennie-O Foods becomes part of Hormel Foods Corporation.
+1986: Jennie-O Foods, Inc. is purchased by Hormel Foods Corporation.

 Wallace Jerome, Founder of The Turkey Store Company